Company Incorporation in Hong Kong

 The Limited Company can then be used as a proper firm to do business in Hong Kong and other jurisdictions.

-The Limited Company can also be used as a holding company for other Asian firms:
+A Hong Kong Limited company as a holding company for other Asian firms

 As there are few restrictions for businesses in Hong Kong, it is handy to have a parent company for other firms in jurisdictions that are not as stable and easy to handle as Hong Kong.
 This also makes it easier and more reasonable to repatriate profits than,for example, in mainland China, and the taxes are alsoat an acceptable level.